-- Diabetic acidosis occurs in people with poorly managed diabetes.
-Ketones build up in the body and acidify the blood.
+- Diabetic acidosis occurs in people with diabetes that’s poorly controlled.
+If your body lacks enough insulin, ketones build up in your body and acidify your blood.

 - Hyperchloremic acidosis results from a loss of sodium bicarbonate.
 This base helps to keep the blood neutral.
 Both diarrhea and vomiting can cause this type of acidosis.

-- Lactic acidosis occurs when there is too much lactic acid in your body.
-Many things can cause a buildup of lactic acid.
-These include chronic alcohol use, heart failure, cancer, seizures, liver failure, prolonged lack of oxygen, and low blood sugar.
-Even prolonged exercise can lead to lactic acid buildup!
+- Lactic acidosis occurs when there’s too much lactic acid in your body.
+Causes can include chronic alcohol use, heart failure, cancer, seizures, liver failure, prolonged lack of oxygen, and low blood sugar.
+Even prolonged exercise can lead to lactic acid buildup.

-Other factors that can contribute to your risk of metabolic acidosis include:
+Factors that can contribute to your risk of acidosis include:

 - kidney failure